Skip to Content

 August is a great time to see Alaska if you need to travel when the kids are out of school.
 Expect to pay premium prices for a cruise or cruise and land tour.

 The weather may vary in southeast Alaska from the first week to the last.
-If you sail a cruise in late August and early September, you could experience a lot of rain.
+Cruises in late August and early September, could experience a lot of rain.

-With changing weather, your operators may choose to discontinue their excursions early, and those that run may be subject to cancellation.
+With changing weather, tour operators may choose to discontinue their excursions early, and those that run may be subject to cancellation.
 This is especially true of helicopter tours.

-If you prefer to sail with fewer children, the end of the month is best.
+The end of the month is best when trying to avoids sailing with children.
 As families get ready for back to school, the last week may sail with unsold cabins.

 But Alaska is a place that never disappoints.
 Its untouched landscapes, abundance of wildlife, and magnificent glaciers will add to your enduring memories.